Lightning-AI/lightning-Habana/docs/source/intermediate.rst

     1. Import `transformer_engine` and replace your modules with `transformer_engine` modules in the model.
     2. Wrap the forward pass of the training with `fp8_autocast`.

-    Users may still use `HPUPrecisionPlugin` to train in `bf16-mixed` precision for modules not supported by `transformer_engine`.
+    Users may still use `HPUPrecisionPlugin` to train in mixed precision for modules not supported by `transformer_engine`.

 .. note::